zetalex/DPB2_App/README.md

     :
     :
 ```
-It has also been developed the stop_I2cSensors function to termiante the I<sup>2</sup>C devices by using I<sup>2</sup>C linux driver function i2c_stop(), even though it is not exepcted to be used as the application should be permantently active.
+It has also been developed the stop_I2cSensors function to termiante the I<sup>2</sup>C devices by using I<sup>2</sup>C Linux driver function i2c_stop(), even though it is not exepcted to be used as the application should be permantently active.

 Regarding the *IIO_EVENT_MONITOR* initialization, it has been executed as a subprocess that will detect AMS alarms as events and it is executed by the following function: